Lee Case

-Lee Case (August 8, 1917 - December 31, 1984) was an American water polo player.
+Lemoine Spencer "Lee" Case (August 8, 1917 - December 31, 1984) was an American water polo player.
 He competed in the men's tournament at the 1948 Summer Olympics.
+With a public service career of over 30 years, Case served as a greater Los Angeles area Police Officer, a Seal Beach Police Chief, and as a Mayor of California's Cathedral City.
 In 1976, he was inducted into the USA Water Polo Hall of Fame.